SantoshKumbare/DevOps/README.md

 # DevOps
-This is my first Repository in GitHub and would like to keep it for learning and not sure with any other user without my approval
+This is my first Repository in GitHub and would like to keep it for learning and not share with any other user without my approval